frantic/visual-brainfuck-web/README.md

 The green triangle button runs the Brainf\*ck code in the large text area.
 The grey square button immediately stops the running program.

+### Minify your code

+Click the purple button with a lightning in the middle.
+It will remove comments, spaces, tabs and line breaks in your code.

 ### View program data

 The grey triangle button shows or hides the data area.
 The data area will show you how the program changes the pointer's position and changes the data in an obvious way.